danailbd/sdp_2019/ex4/README.md

     - hasCycle - given a LList, find if there's a cycle

-For those that doesn't have any struggle with the above, continue our *Spotify* implementation:
+For those that doesn't struggle with the above, continue our *Spotify* implementation:
 - Add play previous song to our "Player"